jianhandev/awesomediary/README.md

 - In Telegram, find the [BotFather](https://t.me/BotFather) and follow the steps for making a new bot

 - Save your new bot's token somewhere safe

+### Dialogflow Setup

+- You do not need to do any Dialogflow setup as we have already done it for you and placed the credentials in the repository.

 ### Local Dev